- PROGRAMS /

 Direct feedback from the judges is available by reading the Effective Entry Guide.
 This guide outlines what judges are looking for overall and within each scoring section.

-Achieving finalist or win status in the Effie Awards is a significant achievement.
+Achieving finalist or winner status in the Effie Awards is a significant achievement.
 Only a small percentage of cases are finalists each year and of these, a fraction are winners.
 Effie finalists and winners represent the most effective cases of the year and all finalists and winning cases receive points in the Effie Effectiveness Index.
 The credited companies and individuals on each case are also celebrated in the Effie Case Database.

 Round One Judging: